newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The hypocrites, the power elite and the street thugs do not intimidate me - they motivate me, vindicate my beliefs and make want to fight harder than ever before for the land that I love.</p>
+<p>The hypocrites, the power elite and the street thugs do not intimidate me - they motivate me, vindicate my beliefs and make want to fight harder than ever for the land that I love.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->